beshu-tech/readonlyrest-docs/elasticsearch.md

 The state above is only possible for read-only ES requests \(ES requests which don't change ES cluster state\) for a block containing an `indices` rule.
 If all other rules within the block are matched, but only the `indices` rule is mismatched, the final state of the block is forbidden due to an index not found.

-#### Audit logs
+### Audit

-ReadonlyREST can write events very similarly to Logstash into to a series of indices named by default `readonlyrest_audit-YYYY-MM-DD`.
-Every event contains information about a request and how the system has handled it.
+ReadonlyREST can write audit events containing information about a request and how the system has handled it.
 Here is an example of the data points contained in each audit event.
 We can leverage all this information to build interesting Kibana dashboards, or any other visualization.

 ```javascript
 {